pragma-/pbot/doc/Factoids.md

 For instance, it is possible to append to a factoid by using: `factchange channel factoid s/$/text to append/`.
 Likewise, you can prepend to a factoid by using: `factchange channel factoid s/^/text to prepend/`.

+### factmove
+To rename a factoid or move a factoid to a different channel, use the `factmove` command:

+Usage:  `factmove <source channel> <source factoid> <target channel/factoid> [target factoid]`

+If three arguments are given, the factoid is renamed in the source channel.
+If four arguments are given, the factoid is moved to the target channel with the target name.

 ### factundo
 To revert to an older revision, use the `factundo` command.
 You can repeatedly undo a factoid until there are no more undos remaining.